everpeace/cookbook-mesos/README.md

 Currently only supports `ubuntu`.

+If you would use `cgroups` isolator, version 13.04 is highly recommended.

 ## Installation Type

 You have to specify intallation type (`source` or `mesosphere`) by setting `node[:mesos][:type]` variable.